🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🌳 Environmental Quality + 3.0 -- 15 While the high-altitude landscape is historically dramatic, urban degradation and lack of maintenance have severely compromised the natural surroundings.
+🌳 Environmental Quality + 2.8 -- 15 War damage and lack of environmental regulation have severely degraded natural surroundings and urban spaces.

 πŸ₯ HEALTHCARE